 Try something new, especially something your tutor has suggested for you.
 Any time spent talking about the content of your coursework with a tutor or peer is beneficial time; however, tutors have been specifically trained to help you learn more efficiently.
 Their suggestions could be game-changers for you, but only if you implement them.

 Provide feedback to the Learning Center administration.
 We hope everything goes well for you every time you visit.
-If you have any suggestions or concerns, please bring those to the attention of the director and program coordinator by email email@example.com.
+If you have any suggestions or concerns, please bring those to the attention of the director and tutoring coordinator by emailing firstname.lastname@example.org.